Runtime environment configuration in a cloud environment

 If your organization uses the unified Home page and your organization doesn't have any runtime environments, you can also install a Secure Agent in a cloud environment by clicking Next in the To get started, you must first set up a runtime environment panel, as shown in the following image:

-Installing in AWS
+Installing on AWS

 When you create a runtime environment on AWS, you create a new stack where the Secure Agent is deployed.
 You can create the stack in a new or existing virtual private cloud (VPC).
 The installer creates an Amazon Elastic Compute Cloud (EC2) instance within the VPC.